-"Lucky Star", Brooks Williams' 28th album, will be released 13 July 2018!
-Pre-order a copy now at the Brooks' store!
+"Lucky Star", Brooks Williams' 28th album was released 13 July 2018!
+Order a copy now at the Brooks' store!

 1. Bright Side Of The Blues (3:16)

 3. Something You Got (3:00)